Challenge level: 4 out of 5

 At the end our day, we meet back up and enjoy a delicious welcome dinner and a briefing from our local guides.

 After breakfast at the hotel, we leave Mumbai on a road transfer to Dapoli, where our cycle will start tomorrow.
 Our transfer should take around five to six hours, so plenty of time to doze off any remaining jet lag, until we reach our hotel in this gorgeous coastal town.

 Located at an altitude of 240m and just 5km from the Arabian Sea, Dapoli is also called "Mini Mahabaleshwar" because of its cool climate throughout the year.

 After checking in to our hotel, we’ll have our bike fitting and make sure we’re comfortable in our saddles on a short orientation ride around the city.

-We end our day with dinner and a good night’s rest before we embark on our bike ride tomorrow.
+We finish our day with dinner and a good night’s rest, ready to embark on our bike ride tomorrow.

 We take it easy today, as we adapt to the climate.
 After breakfast, we follow a route through the countryside that gives us a gorgeous intro to India.